How Does Abdominoplasty Work?

 2. Are you doing any other procedures with it?
 The mommy makeover is when you combine some kind of breast surgery (augmentation, breast lift, or breast reduction) with the tummy tuck.
 I do liposuction frequently with most tummy tucks.
 For the contouring liposuction of the waistline and pubic area (don’t forget to address that!)
 I do not charge for liposuction.
 But sometimes I have patients who need formal liposuction, which requires two positions on the operating room table.

-Cost for just a full tummy tuck is around $15,000.
+Cost for just a full tummy tuck is around $17,000-18,000 all in (includes OR, anesthesiologist, surgeon fees, pre and post operative clinic visits).
 If you are combining it with another major surgery like breast surgery, eyelid surgery, or body liposuction, the cost will go up depending on the other procedure.
 When you are healthy, there is savings in cost and recovery time to combine the procedures.

 how do doctors differ